-After you complete the configurations, Log Service automatically creates assets such as Metricstores.
+After you configure the settings, Simple Log Service automatically creates assets such as Metricstores.
 For more information, see Assets.

 What to do next

-After MongoDB monitoring data is collected to Log Service, the Full-stack Monitoring application automatically creates dedicated dashboards for the monitoring data.
+After MongoDB monitoring data is collected to Simple Log Service, the Full-stack Observability application automatically creates dedicated dashboards for the monitoring data.
 You can use the dashboards to analyze the monitoring data.
 For more information, see View dashboards.